 Some thin film solar products uses cadmium telluride (CdTe).
 Cadmium is a heavy metal that accumulates in plant and animal tissues.
 Cadmium is a ‘probable carcinogen’ in humans and animals.
 While cadmium telluride doesn’t pose a threat while the panel is in service, disposal of this toxic waste when the product reaches the end of its life comes at large cost and suitable facilities are not present in Australia currently

 We’ve noticed that some companies use reports and impressive graphs on efficiency to show amorphous thin film as being superior.
-In most cases we’ve seen, the data is taken from the late 1990′s – it’s over 13 years old!
+In most cases we’ve seen, the data originates from the late 1990’s.
+It’s over 20 years old!
 Like any technology, solar power has rapidly evolved, and that includes the performance of polycrystalline and monocrystalline panels.

 In most conditions in Australia, we strongly recommend poly/monocrystalline panels; the only exceptions being far North Queensland and the Northern Territory where amorphous thin film may have some performance advantages during the hottest times of the year and given the amount of solar radiation in those areas (a separate issue to heat.).

 Thin film is still relatively new technology whereas mono and poly panels have been around for decades.
 Some monocrystalline panel installations in the 1970’s are still cranking out power today.
 Monocrystalline has even withstood the rigours of space travel!
 Amorphous thin film is yet to prove itself in harsh conditions over a long period of time.
 If the life of a solar panel is important to you, then this is a factor to consider.